PDR-benchmark-standardization-committee/LTS-benchmark-tool/README.md

     ├ requirements.txt
     └ README.md
 ```

+The trajectry file contains positions of employees or folklifts at each time.

+The data format is as follows:

+0. Datetime (unixtime: second)
+1. Position x (in meter)
+2. Position y (in meter)

 ### Step.3 Place directory structure configuration
 You need to prepare configuration file that correspond to ground truth folder to evaluate.
 If you want to use your own groud truth file, please edit [demo_ground_truth/demo_data_config.ini] and place at groud truth folder.